RetiredWizard/PyDOS/README.md

 **Check out the demo video at https://www.youtube.com/watch?v=Az_oiq8GE4Y**

 *Related Repositories:*
-[PyDOS_virtkey](https://github.com/RetiredWizard/PyDOS_virtkeyboard) - The modules needed to add virtual keybaord support to PyDOS
+[PyDOS_virtkey](https://github.com/RetiredWizard/PyDOS_virtkeyboard) - The modules needed to add virtual keyboard support to PyDOS
 [PyDOS_wifi](https://github.com/RetiredWizard/PyDOS_wifi) - Generalized Python based microcontroller WiFi API

 See the Installation section below to install all the external commands and customize the install for the particular microcontroller you are using.
 However, **if you just want to launch the shell or have limited flash space, the PyDOS.py program will run standadlone** so you can simply copy **PyDOS.py** to your microcontroller to begin.